awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted_EC2.md

 ## Step 4: Configure the Cluster<a name="first-run-ec2-cluster"></a>

 In this section of the wizard, you name your cluster\.
-Then, Amazon ECS take cares of the networking and IAM configuration for you\.
+Then, Amazon ECS takes care of the networking and IAM configuration for you\.

 1. For **Cluster name**, choose a name for your cluster\.